Cojac/Cojac/README.md

 ### Recent improvements

-The following features have been implemented, and are impatient to appear in the next release:
+The following features have been implemented and recently included in the current release:

 - symbolic expressions: we rebuild the formulas from the bytecode, and then apply simplification rules, just like Mathematica and similar great tools are able to do.
 Hard to believe, but yes we did it!